AnaLuisaFav/7-Days-Of-Code/README.md

 <br>Feliz em ter terminado e aprendido ainda mais! ♥

 <img src="https://github.com/AnaLuisaFav/Interactive-rating-component/assets/125583157/7829887e-fb45-4d07-973d-0b4b20dac189" alt="image" style="width: 20px">
-The challenge proposed by Natália F., from Alura, was to develop a replica of the LinkedIn profile page, desktop mode, in seven days.
+The #7DaysOfCode challenge proposed by Natália F. da Silva, from Alura, was to develop in 7 days a replica of the LinkedIn profile page, desktop mode.
 I ended up getting excited and finished before, on the 4th day! 😅

 In this project it was possible to train concepts such as: